jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 ### Fundamental Principles

-< But this is what fundamental principles is about: most of them are not an element of the system, but something for which multiple elements of the system must collectively provide a solution. >
+< But this is what fundamental principles is about: most of them are not an element of the system, but something for which multiple elements of the system might collectively provide a solution. >

 -----